 Cease immediately upon the insured’s leaving office, without providing residual benefits other than from pending claims, if any except that the Credit Union will comply with federal and state laws providing departing officials the right to maintain health insurance coverage at their own expense.

 Other Reimbursements.
 The reimbursement of reasonable and proper expenses incurred in the execution of the duties of the Board or committee member's position.
+Such reimbursement may include the payment of dependent care costs for a volunteer official.
 Each such reimbursement, however, must:

 Be for an expense determined by the Board to be necessary or appropriate to carry out the official business of the Credit Union.